Computer Applications | Middle School | Digital Literacy

-7 Best Lesson Plans for Teaching Email in Middle School
+7 Best Email Lesson Plans for Middle School Students

-As middle school teachers are looking for ideas to teach digital literacy in their classrooms, many are using the IC3 Global Standard 5 (GS5) as a starting point.
+As middle school teachers are looking for ideas to teach digital literacy in their classrooms, many are using the IC3 Global Standard 6 (GS6) as a starting point.

 Unfortunately, there aren’t many resources out there that present this information in an age-appropriate context for middle schoolers.

-To help you meet the IC3 GS5 requirements for teaching email, we’ve put together 7 email lesson ideas.
+To help you meet the IC3 GS6 requirements for teaching email, we’ve put together 7 email lesson ideas:

 1. Introducing Email Applications